 I was originally not planning on bringing my rollator to Disney World because I am renting an ECV from Buena Vista Scooter Rentals.
-However, the more I heard about the long waits visitors had to experience when waiting for the Disney’s Magical Express at MCO Orlando International Airport.
+However, the more I heard about the long waits visitors had to experience when waiting for Disney’s Magical Express at MCO Orlando International Airport.

 A rollator will be essential for someone who cannot stand still for prolonged times.
 Since I am not able to stand still for upwards of an hour in a queue waiting for the Magical Express bus, I will definitely be needing my rollator.

 If your legs are strong enough to handle the walking around the theme parks, this will be very helpful for getting around the parks.
-I had no troubles using my rollator for a couple half-day trips to Disneyland California Adventure using my (legacy) annual pass.
+I had no trouble using my rollator for a couple of half-day trips to Disneyland California Adventure using my (legacy) annual pass.
 When waiting in queues for the rides, I could sit on the seat of my rollator.
 It even came in handy when I wanted to sit down and watch some street performers.

 I personally have used my Four-Wheel Walker Rollator at Disneyland California Adventure.

 Update: If you are having a wheelchair attendant meet you at the gate at MCO Airport, you will likely not need a rollator while waiting for your bus as they will often escort passengers to the bus directly.
 The attendant who wheeled me from the gate to the bus mentioned he had to wait 3 hours with clients a couple of weeks earlier.

 #3.
 An ECV Rental

 If you Googled “Disney World ECV Rentals” you will see there are tons of companies out there trying to rent you their products.
 After doing a lot of research I ended up choosing to work with Buena Vista Scooters.